 In school we have a range of pupil led groups.
 Below you will see a brief outline of each.
 To learn more about what each group has been up to, please go to each specific page from the main menu.

 The Young Hopefuls are a key part of our school community at Kingstone and Thruxton.
 They are responsible for a range of things; from organising school events to running lunchtime activities, you will often find them helping around the school in a variety of different ways.
 Our Young Hopefuls act as role models and deliver and demonstrate our school values on a daily basis.
 They wear bright jackets so that they are easily identifiable to both adults and children.

 The Young Hopefuls meet weekly to discuss responsibilities and plan future events.
 Each half-term they complete tasks to earn a badge.
 This half-term the badge is Safety and the children have been busy thinking of ways to keep those within the school and the wider community safe.

 The School Parliament is made up of one representative from each class.
-Earlier in the year, each class elected a representative who attends School Parliament meetings.
-Meetings are held reguarly and reps bring together ideas, comments and concerns that are raised in class time prior to the meeting.
+Each year, the classes elect a representative who attends School Parliament meetings - all children are able to put themselves forward and present to the class why they think they would be a great representative.
+Meetings are held regularly and reps bring together ideas, comments and concerns that are raised in class time prior to the meeting.
 An agenda is set and sent to all the classes to discuss.

 In school, all children belong to one of our four school houses: Oak, Pine, Silverbirch and Sycamore.
 Each house is led by two House Captains.
 The House Captains are children in Year 6 who have shown great leadership potential throughout their time in school.
 The house Captains are responsible for helping TO organise and run whole school events and interhouse competitions.